arsarabi/vae/README.rst

 ========

-This package contains an implementation of a `variational autoencoder`_ in TensorFlow, with optional `importance weighting`_, and `weight normalization`_.
-Trained model can be saved and then restored for evaluation.
+This package contains an implementation of a `variational autoencoder`_ in TensorFlow, with optional `importance weighting`_, `weight normalization`_, and `dropout`_ applied to the input layer.
+Trained models can be saved and then restored for evaluation.

 Installation
 ============